Institution / Royal Schools for the Deaf and Dumb, Manchester, Lancashire

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

-- Manchester Archives, Manchester Cemtral Library, St Peter's Square, City Centre, Manchester M2 5PD.
+- Greater Manchester County Record Office (with Manchester Archives), Archives+, Manchester Central Library, St Peter's Square, Manchester M2 5PD.

 - Pritchard, D.G., Education and the Handicapped 1760-1960 (1963, Routledge & Kegan Paul)